AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/manage_user_friend_android.md

 The Agora Chat SDK provides the following classes:
 - [`UserInfoManager`]() sets and retrieves the various user attributes with a `UserInfo` struct.
-- [`ContactManager`]() enables users to add or delete contacts, accept or decline contact invitations, and add other users to the blocklist.
+- [`ContactManager`]() enables users to add or delete contacts, accept or decline contact invitations, and add other users to the block list.

 ## Prerequisites

 Before proceeding, ensure that you meet the following requirements:

-- Have a project that has implemented [the basic real-time chat functionalities](agora_chat_get_started_android).
+- Have a project that has implemented [the basic real-time chat functionalities](agora_chat_get_started_android?platform=Android).
 - Have a thorough understanding of the API call frequency limit, the maximum size of all the attributes of a specified user, and the maximum size of all user attribtues in an app.
-For details, see [Known limitations]().
+For details, see [Known limitations](./agora_chat_limitation_android?platform=Android).

 ## Implement managing user attributes and contacts

 This section shows how to manage user attributes and contacts with the methods provided by the Agora Chat SDK.

-### Set, retrieve and update user attributes
+### Set, retrieve, and update user attributes

-The Agora Chat SDK uses the `UserInfoManager` class to manage user attributes, which enables you to set, retrieve, and update all attributes of a specified user or a particular user attribute of many specified users.
+The Agora Chat SDK uses the `UserInfoManager` class to manage user attributes, which enables chat users to set and update their own attributes.
+They can also retrieve the user attributes of the specified user(s).

 Refer to the code snippets below to see how to set, retrieve, and update user attribtues: